Work in Progress - The Judicial Review process in NI

 - Consideration of the arrangements in place to facilitate learning from Judicial Review cases across the public sector.

 A number of cases studies will be included.
-The C&AG intends to publish the report in March 2023.
+The C&AG intends to publish the report in Summer 2023.